A small business marketing plan that will get you results

 Once you have your goals, you can work backwards to create more manageable steps and small goals to reach your main goal.

-For example, if you run a vegan café one of your objectives might be to get more people to try vegan dishes.
-So, your marketing goal would be to increase footfall to your café – which should have an impact on your sales.
+Business example: You run a vegan café and want more people to try vegan dishes.
+Your marketing goal would be to increase footfall to your café – which should have an impact on your sales.
 From there, you can come up with specific numbers that you can measure over time.

 2. Who are you targeting?